I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Primary qualifier: Typically an oireachtas (regional competition), this is the main qualifier for the World Championships (CLRG).

 Princess dress (skater dress): This was the term that referred to Riverdance and Lord of the Dance style dresses with short skirts and tight bodices, often with long sleeves and an open neckline.
 They were not allowed to be worn in competition.
-Today, though, some variations are allowed.
+Today, though, some variations are allowed, but the collarbone must be covered.

 R